Shivam5560/ResumeGen/front/README.md

-# ResumeGen - Professional Resume Generator
+# ResNex - Professional Resume Generator

 A modern, multi-step resume generator built with Next.js, TypeScript, and Tailwind CSS.
 Generate professional resumes in PDF or LaTeX format with a beautiful, intuitive interface.